 ROBERT PORTER - Chief of Police

 Chief Porter joined the Huntley Police Department in 2015 after a 28 1/2-year career with the Downers Grove Police Department, where he served as Chief for 15 years.
 Chief Porter holds a bachelor's degree in Criminal Justice and a master’s degree in Public Safety Administration from Lewis University.
 He is also a graduate of Northwestern University's School of Police Staff and Command and the FBI National Academy, and is a Certified Police Chief through the Illinois Association of Chiefs of Police.
-Chief Porter is married with two children.
+An active member of the Illinois Association of Chiefs of Police, he has served as a Past President.
+Chief Porter is married with two adult sons.

 Deputy Chief Linda Hooten has been employed with the Huntley Police Department since December 2001.
 She received her academy training through the Police Training Institute at the University of Illinois in Champaign, Illinois.
 After two years as a patrol officer, Deputy Chief Hooten transferred into the School Resource Officer position at the Huntley High School for four years.
 She was promoted to Sergeant in July 2008.
 Deputy Chief Hooten graduated from Western Illinois University with a double Bachelor of Arts in Law Enforcement and Justice Administration and Psychology and a minor in Public Communications and Human Relations in May 2001.
 She continued her education and received a Master’s Degree in Law Enforcement and Justice Administration from Western Illinois University in May 2008.
 During her employment with the Huntley Police Department, Deputy Chief Hooten has been certified as a juvenile officer, D.A.R.E. school resource, forensic interviewer, bicycle officer, evidence technician, and gang enforcement officer.
 Additional areas of training include domestic violence, autism awareness, interviewing and interrogation, police suicide awareness and background investigations.
 Deputy Chief Hooten has previously served as the Investigations Sergeant, where she helped develop and implement county-wide protocols for domestic violence and sexual assault investigations as well as the L.E.A.D. the Way program.
 While serving as a Patrol Sergeant, she oversaw the department's Field Training Program, Bicycle Officer Program, and was a member of the Department’s Strategic Planning Committee.